SoftwareAG/c8y-docs/content/device-integration/device-integration-rest-bundle/hello-rest.md

 All steps are performed by calling REST interfaces.
 Those REST calls are demonstrated by CURL statements that can be executed on command line.

-Refer to the [Using the REST interface](/microservice-sdk/rest) for a short introduction to CURL.
+Refer to [Using the REST interface](/microservice-sdk/rest) for a short introduction to CURL.

 ### Prerequisites